Research Interests

 Similative plurality

-A major research interest of mine is plurality, particularly understudied types of plurals like similative plurals.
-An example of this is m-reduplication in Persian, which has a non-uniform plural interpretation in upward-entailing contexts that is weakened in downward-entailing and non-monotone contexts, as well as in pragmatic contexts establishing speaker ignorance or indifference.
+Earlier research of mine focused on understudied types of plurals, particularly similative plurals.
+An example of a similative plural is m-reduplication in Persian, which has a non-uniform plural interpretation in upward-entailing contexts that is weakened in downward-entailing and non-monotone environments, as well as in pragmatic contexts establishing speaker ignorance or indifference.
 A similar phenomenon is observed with the Japanese particles -ya, -toka, and -tari.
-Early work on this topic, done in collaboration with Ryoichiro Kobayashi (Aichi University of Technology) developed an account of the Japanese facts based on alternative semantics, according to which -ya/-toka/-tari introduce alternatives that are operated upon differently according to the semantics of the environment in which they appear, yielding their variable semantic behavior.
+Early work on this topic, done in collaboration with Ryoichiro Kobayashi (Tokyo University of Agriculture) developed an account of the Japanese facts based on alternative semantics, according to which -ya/-toka/-tari introduce alternatives that are operated upon differently according to the semantics of the environment in which they appear, yielding their variable semantic behavior.
 Work relating to this project has been presented at ConSOLE XXV, GLOW in Asia XI and Sinn und Bedeutung 22, among others.
 In my single-authored work, I developed an account of m-reduplication in terms of scalar implicature, extended it to the analysis of the Japanese cases discussed above, and presented this work and further refinements of it at the 2018 LSA Annual Meeting , Sinn und Bedeutung 23 in Barcelona, and CLS 55 in Chicago.

 My dissertation, Similative Plurals and the Nature of Alternatives, provides a synthesis of these two phenomena, improving on previous analyses in a unified framework while elaborating on the broader theoretical implications of the semantics and pragmatics of similative plurality.
 In particular, I have argued that an implicature-based account of the non-homogeneous plural inference of similative expressions requires appeal to an abstract alternative, an alternative that does not correspond to any lexical item in the language in question.
 My dissertation also proposes a new analysis of associative plurals, comparing and contrasting their behavior with similatives and exploring a typology of non-homogeneous plurals.
-A journal article based on my work on similative plurals has been published in Semantics and Pragmatics, which you can read here
+A journal article based on my work on similative plurals was published in Semantics and Pragmatics in 2020, which you can read here.

 The Iranian languages

 A major research interest of mine is the Iranian languages.
-While doing my PhD at the University of Arizona, I was part of an NSF-funded research group that aims to study the grammar of various Iranian languages, including the syntactic properties of complex predicates within the family and their interactions with specificity/definiteness and ellipsis.
-In this vein, I have worked on the syntactic structure of complex predicates, differential object marking in Persian, argument ellipsis in Zazaki, and second position clitic phenomena in Kurdish and Hawrami.
-You can find my paper on differential object marking in Persian, coauthored with Simin Karimi, here.
+While doing my PhD at the University of Arizona, I was part of an NSF-funded research group that studied the grammar of various Iranian languages, including the syntactic properties of complex predicates within the family and their interactions with specificity/definiteness and ellipsis.
+In this vein, I have worked on complex predicates across the Iranian family, differential object marking in Persian, null anaphora in Zazaki, and second position clitic phenomena in Kurdish and Hawrami.

-A more recent project concerns the expression of mental state predicates via possessive complex predicates in Persian, building on Francez & Koontz-Garboden's 2017 analysis of possessive predication in property concept sentences.
+A more recent project concerns the expression of mental state predicates via possessive complex predicates in Persian, building on Francez & Koontz-Garboden's (2017) analysis of possessive predication in property concept sentences.
 The work ties transitive mental state predicates to the structure and semantics of property concepts cross-linguistically while also explaining numerous properties of such predicates in Persian and other languages.
-The results of this project were presented at the 3rd North American Conference on Iranian Linguistics in April 2023, and at TripleA 10 in June 2023, with a paper under review at Natural Language Semantics.
+The results of this project were presented at the 3rd North American Conference on Iranian Linguistics in April 2023, and at TripleA 10 in June 2023, and has borne fruit in the form of a paper at Natural Language Semantics.